Best Companion Plants For Rosemary

 Image of companion plant with rosemary

-• Rosemary and tomatoes: Rosemary can help to deter tomato hornworms and other pests from tomatoes.
+- Rosemary and tomatoes: Rosemary can help to deter tomato hornworms and other pests from tomatoes.
 It can also help to improve the flavor of tomatoes.
-Image of Rosemary and tomatoes companion planting

-• Rosemary and lavender: Rosemary and lavender are both Mediterranean plants that prefer similar growing conditions.
+- Rosemary and lavender: Rosemary and lavender are both Mediterranean plants that prefer similar growing conditions.
 They can also help to attract beneficial insects to the garden.
-Image of Rosemary and lavender companion planting

-• Rosemary and beans: Rosemary can help to improve the growth of beans by attracting pollinators and deterring pests.
-Image of Rosemary and beans companion planting
+- Rosemary and beans: Rosemary can help to improve the growth of beans by attracting pollinators and deterring pests.

-• Rosemary and carrots: Rosemary can help to repel carrot flies, which are a common pest of carrots.
-Image of Rosemary and carrots companion planting
+- Rosemary and carrots: Rosemary can help to repel carrot flies, which are a common pest of carrots.

-• Rosemary and cabbage: Rosemary can help to deter cabbage moths, which are a common pest of cabbage.
-Image of Rosemary and cabbage companion planting
+- Rosemary and cabbage: Rosemary can help to deter cabbage moths, which are a common pest of cabbage.

 Post a Comment for " Best Companion Plants For Rosemary"